vasturiano/globe-ar/README.md

 A web component to represent geospatial data in augmented reality using a spherical projection 3D globe.
 Uses [AR.js](https://github.com/AR-js-org/AR.js) with [A-Frame](https://aframe.io/) for rendering, and [three-globe](https://github.com/vasturiano/three-globe) to manage the underlying globe object.

+See also the [WebGL 3D version](https://github.com/vasturiano/globe.gl), and the [A-Frame component version (aframe-globe-component)](https://github.com/vasturiano/aframe-globe-component).

 To load any of the examples below:
 * Open this [hiro marker image](https://ar-js-org.github.io/AR.js/data/images/HIRO.jpg) in your desktop browser.
 * Open the example on your phone browser, and point it at your desktop screen.